squ1rrel-ctf/squ1rrel.dev/_posts/2023-09-12-sekai-guardians-of-the-kernel.md

 ...
 ```

-Running it again we get our final part of the flag
+Running it again we get our final part of the flag:
 ```bash
 [buf5 = 51,
  buf3 = 49,